Cheongna International City

-Cheong-na International City (also pronounced Cheongla) is a development project in Seo-gu, Incheon, Korea.
-Cheong-na International City is built on a nearly two million square foot plot of land (5.38 million Korean pyong) that expects a maximum population of 90,000.
+Cheong-na International City (also pronounced Cheongla) is a development project in Seo District, Incheon, South Korea.
+The city is built on a nearly two million square foot plot of land (5.38 million Korean pyong) that expects a maximum population of 90,000.
 The city is located on the coast and near to Yeongjong Island and Incheon International Airport to Seoul via the Incheon International Airport Expressway, the Kyeong-in Expressway, the Incheon International Airport Railroad, and the Kyeong-in Ferry Line.